jummy-batnah78/jummy-batnah78/README.md

 - 👋 Hi, I’m @jummy-batnah78
 - 👀 I’m interested in data visualization and transformation
-- 🌱 I’m currently learning data analysis
+- 🌱 I’m currently perfecting my skills and open to learning more
-- 💞️ I’m looking to collaborate and learn more
+- 💞️ I’m looking to collaborate and learning  more
 - 📫 How to reach me jummaibatnahgmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...you become better by helping others to be good